-May 25, 1787 was the day it all began in Philadelphia, as the Constitutional Convention started in earnest and the first votes were taken at what is now called Independence Hall.
+It was 227 years ago the Constitutional Convention in Philadelphia started in earnest and the first votes were taken at what is now called Independence Hall.

-The delegates who gathered in Philadelphia knew they were there for an important reason – the system of federal and state government under the Articles of Confederation didn’t work.
+The delegates who gathered in Philadelphia on May 25, 1787 knew they were there for an important reason – the system of federal and state government under the Articles of Confederation just didn’t work.

 But it’s doubtful the most farsighted of delegates, including James Madison and Alexander Hamilton, could have predicted how long the Constitution would last and how far-reaching it would become as a global blueprint for government.